 On October 15, 2019 Educational Service Unit #11 sponsored the opportunity for area counselors to participate in a networking process that occurs four times each year.
 Staff Development Director Kate Hatch organized the counselors’ day.
 During this particular meeting, Dr. Marissa Fye and Dr. Tina Chasek from the UNK Counseling and School Psychology Department, lead the group in role playing exercises to help counselors support students in the following situations: depression, anxiety attacks, drug and alcohol usage, suspecting abuse, cutting, etc. Technology Integration Consultant, Jody Bauer, also showed the group how VR headsets can be utilized for college visits and to help students learn about all aspects of various careers.

-On September 19, 2017, ESU 11 hosted a Professional Learning Community meeting for kindergarten and first grade teachers.
+On October 14, 2019, ESU 11 hosted a Professional Learning Community meeting for 6-12 grade teachers.
 PLCs are an ongoing process in which educators work collaboratively to achieve better results for the students they serve.
-During this session, the group analyzed the newly adopted College and Career Ready Science standards, and learned about the 3-Dimensional Teaching and Learning Model that can be used to integrate these new standards into the classroom.
-The next PLC will be held in the spring.
-Between now and the next meeting, teachers are encouraged to try incorporating a 3-Dimensional lesson in their classroom.
+During this session, the group reviewed the newly adopted College and Career Ready Science standards and 3-Dimensional Teaching.
+The teachers worked together to identify the Disciplinary Core Ideas and Cross Cutting Concepts, essential questions, and vocabulary that students will examine for each standard.
+They also explored the concept of “Claims Evidence Reasoning” and learned how students can use this process to create an evidence-based response.
+They then discussed the shift in assessment.
+Between now and the next meeting, teachers are encouraged to integrate something that they learned today in their classroom.